lanceman2/quickstream/README.md

 These user domains are in a sense fuzzy, but are still necessary in order to understand the quickstream software framework.
 There are some "special" simple blocks that can run a flow graph.
 Simple blocks are not allowed to build a graph.
-Writing a simple block that runs the flow graph and also acts as filter would very likely be a bad thing.
+Writing a simple block that runs the flow graph and also acts as a filter would very likely be a bad thing.
 The order of "graph runner" before "graph builder" may make sense, in that blocks (simple and super) are assembled by the "graph builder" super blocks.
 Super blocks are not allowed to "run the graph", to do so would tend to render super blocks as unusable by future users of said super blocks.

 The functions in libquickstream.so that let simple blocks do "graph runner" type tasks run asynchronously.
 Additional simple block "graph